 Forgiveness of sins is now available to all men through the blood of Christ.
-All that it takes to receive forgiveness is repentance and faith in Jesus Christ and His perfect work at the cross.
+All that it takes to receive forgiveness is faith in Jesus Christ and His finished work.

 Sin has been judged and condemned in the flesh of Jesus Christ.
 Therefore, sin has no more right or power to rule, dominate and control anyone who is in Christ.

-The Scripture testifies that Jesus: “Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose stripes you were healed.”
+Peter testifies that Jesus “Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness–by whose stripes you were healed.”
 (1 Pet.
 2:24 NKJV).

-Every curse of the law on mankind for breaking God’s law was also removed or abolished through Christ’s death on the cross.
+Every curse of the law on mankind for breaking God’s law was abolished through Christ’s death on the cross.

 Christ’s death on the cross has unleashed God’s blessings on mankind.
 Hallelujah!